moby/moby/docs/sources/reference/api/registry_api_client_libraries.md

 These libraries have not been tested by the Docker maintainers for compatibility.
 Please file issues with the library owners.
-If you find more library implementations, please list them in Docker doc bugs and we will add the libraries here.
+If you find more library implementations, please submit a PR with an update to this page or open an issue in the [Docker](https://github.com/docker/docker/issues) project and we will add the libraries here.

 <table border="1" class="docutils">